19-2-SKKU-OSS/2019-2-OSS-L7/README.md

 ## Activities
 ### Code Contribution
 * Add Algorithms
-> - not on this project
+> - Not on this project
-> - to resolve issues
+> - To resolve issues
 * Improve Algorithms
-> - increase algorithm speed
+> - Increase algorithm speed
-> - use less memory space
+> - Use less memory space

 ### Creating Documents
 * How the algorithms work